korsbakken/CTSM/README_NorSink_hires_inputdata.md

      b. `gen_mksurfdata_namelist`, to create namelist for mksurfdata\_esmf
      c. `gen_mksurfdata_jobscript_multi` or `gen_mksurfdata_jobscript_single`,
         to create job script to run mksurfdata\_esmf.
+5. Download missing raw input data, using the generated scripts and namelists.
-5. Run mksurfdata using the job scripts.
+6. Run mksurfdata using the job scripts.
 Download missing input data as needed.
-6. Move the generated data files to appropriate input data folders, and add them to the XML databases.
+7. Move the generated data files to appropriate input data folders, and add them to the XML databases.
-7. [Add summary of how to add the atmospheric forcing, and any custom bullets on the river transport model].
+8. [Add summary of how to add the atmospheric forcing, and any custom bullets on the river transport model].

 ### 1. Create the SCRIP grid file